2026 Guide

 What permits do I need to start a vending machine business in Grand Island?

-You'll need a Florida sales tax permit, a Grand Island business tax receipt, and if selling food/beverages, a county health permit for each machine.
+You'll need a sales tax permit, a local business license if required, and if selling food/beverages, a county health permit.
 Also register your LLC with the state.

 How much does it cost to start a vending machine business?